Organising your wardrobePosted 13th March 2016

 When returning your items to the wardrobe, think about what clothing you wear most; professional attire, dresses, smart casual for example.
-What ever your priority, these items should be on the left side of the wardrobe, or the side of the wardrobe that is most easy to get to.
+What ever your priority, these items should ideally be on the left side of the wardrobe, or the side of the wardrobe that is most easy to get to.
 It’ll save you so much time in the mornings!
 My wardrobe for example starts with tops as it’s always the first item I put on, followed by my trousers and jeans so that I can visualise what trousers to wear with the top; followed by work dresses, casual dresses, cocktail dresses and party dresses (yes, I have a lot of dresses), then my jackets and blazers as it’s the last thing I put on my body.

 Step 4: Colour code.

-What do you need to complete your wardrobe… More tops, trousers?
+And what do you need to complete your wardrobe… More tops, trousers?
 You may even find you had the perfect wardrobe all along!

 Step 5: Accessory department.

 Your accessories, just like your clothing, should be kept in a good place that is organised and easily accessible.
-The accessories and jewellery such as rings, watches, cuff links, earrings and necklaces are the icing on the cake.
+The accessories and jewellery such as rings, watches, earrings and necklaces are the icing on the cake.
 Keep these items well presented to tempt and inspire you to be creative everyday.

 Step 7: Let there be light!

 Maintaining your wardrobe is generally the difficult bit.
-Keep your wardrobes ell lit by adding lights so that when you open your wardrobe, you will be excited to choose your next creative combination.
+Keep your wardrobes well lit by adding lights so that when you open your wardrobe, you will be excited to choose your next creative combination.
 The other benefit of having light is so you can see the quality of the clothing, you will enjoy keeping all your items in tip top condition.
-You can buy these lights on eBay and many other stores
+You can buy these lights on eBay and many other stores.

 See your wardrobe as your investment, invest time in keeping it clean, invest in clothing that will always make you look and feel your absolute best!